mrqfliu/protein-structure-evaluation/README.md

 ### Basic Workflow
-1. Prepare input PDB files and place them in `./input_files/from_rcsb/` (or modify paths in the script).
+1. Prepare input PDB files and modify paths in the script.

 2. Run the evaluation script:
    ```bash